jayjun/dokku/docs/getting-started/troubleshooting.md

 ## nginx: [emerg] could not build the server_names_hash, you should increase server_names_hash_bucket_size: 32
 ```

-If you get a similar error just edit __/etc/nginx/nginx.conf__ and add the following line to your http section:
+If you get a similar error, just edit `/etc/nginx/nginx.conf` and add the following line to your `http` section:

 ```nginx
 http {